aisepucrio/forward-snowballing/README.md

 2. Install the required libraries (Node.js and Python).
 3. Insert your Gemini API key into the file `analisa.js`.

-> ⚠️ Note: The user must have a Gemini API key to use the LLM functionality.
+> ⚠️ Note: The user must have a Gemini API key to access the LLM features.
+However, all other functionalities of the tool can be used without the key.

 ---